alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 In our defense, we used the same provider as last year, which was plentiful and very well valued by attendees.

+Also, on the first day we expected 200~300 people, but almost 500 showed up!
+Obviously we were a bit short.
-The remaining meals were OK in quality and quantity, and saved us from shame (and hunger).
+The remaining meals were OK in quality and quantity as far as we know.

 You may think that with a budget of around €20 per person you can do much better than we did.